IdePHICS/EPFLDoctoralLecture2023/index.md

 The lectures notes for this chapter on on chap 13 in the notes.

-Exercises: 13.1 (REM as a p-spin model, a replica computation) OR 13.3 (Maximum of Ω Gaussians numbers and denoising).
+Exercises: 13.1 (REM as a p-spin model, a replica computation) OR 13.3 (Maximum of Gaussians and denoising).
 You may do both but it is ok if you just focus on one of them!
 Dead line is  March 23th at 10 AM.

 > Errors in Ex 13.1:
 > - The Hamiltonian for the $p$-spin model is $\mathcal{H}(\mathbf{S}) = -\sum_{i_1 < \cdots < i_p} J_{i_1, \ldots, i_p} S_{i_1} \cdots S_{i_p}$